gnikita432/Angular-Udemy/notes.md

 two way data binding ([(ngmodel)] = "data")

-Propety Binding
+Propety Binding []
 One advantage:
 We are able to change things in run time

 property binding vs string interpolation if you want to o/p some data use string interpolation and if you want to change any propery such as text and all we use property binding
 ex: [innertext] ="yellow"

+Event Binding ()

+for two way data binding we use ngmodule which is from form module